Art of the Rural: A Short History

 A few hours later, I sat in the woods on our farm with my brother.
 In that space, I shared the basic idea of Art of the Rural, a concept I had been thinking about for months but had lacked the courage (or some might have said the foolishness) to execute: what if there was a website that connects the dots between the various forms of art and cultural work taking place in rural America?
 My dissertation focused on rural arts in the age of modernism, and I was hungry, and at times desperate, to understand how that lineage of creative work was connected to contemporary practice in rural communities.
 About a week later, the Art of the Rural blog humbly began.

-It is hard to comprehend how far the field has come since the internet dark ages of 2009, when a simple search did not reveal a wealth of material on the American rural arts (a majority of the online material was from Europe).
+It is hard to comprehend how far the field has come since 2009, when a simple search did not reveal a wealth of material on the American rural arts (a majority of the online material was from Europe).
 Many organizations operated rudimentary websites with little social media integration or video associated with their vital work.
 The comparative gaps in equity and access we find in rural America were glaringly obvious through a Google search.
 Even today, one can execute an image search for “rural art” and immediately understand how far we have yet to go in presenting a more diverse and nuanced argument for this work.

 However, we are now in a cultural moment when digital media is beginning to catch up to our aspirations.
 At last, the rural periphery can assert its place within the center of our national and international conversation.
 It has been deeply exciting to observe how this more user-friendly internet has provided the space to share the essential work coming out of rural America — and it should feel like a confirmation to all of us that many organizations and national leaders are seeking to celebrate and collaborate with this new rural arts and culture movement.